ignite/cli/docs/2 Run a Blockchain/1 Start a Blockchain.md

 * Watches for file changes and restarts
 * Exports state

+Flags for the `starport serve` command determine how your blockchain starts:

+- **--config** optional, default is `config.yml`

-Optional `--config` flag: specify a custom configuration file.
-By default value is `config.yml`.
-Useful for launching two blockchains on the same machine, from the same source code using two different configuration files.
+    Custom configuration file.
+Using unique configuration files is required to launch two blockchains on the same machine from the same source code.

 Optional `--reset-once` flag: resets state once.
 By default Starport will try to import existing state and resume the blockchain (state persistence).
 If that fails or if you want to initialise a blockchain from an empty state, use `--reset-once`.